Isoptin SR Side Effects

-Note: This page contains information about the side effects of verapamil.
-Some of the dosage forms included on this document may not apply to the brand name Isoptin SR.
+Note: This document contains side effect information about verapamil.
+Some of the dosage forms listed on this page may not apply to the brand name Isoptin SR.

 Applies to verapamil: oral capsule extended release, oral tablet, oral tablet extended release.
 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by verapamil (the active ingredient contained in Isoptin SR).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, verapamil (the active ingredient contained in Isoptin SR) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.